mencl/jiowa-codegen/README.md

 ![](http://www.jiowa.de/_Media/folie-07_med.png)

 Parameters can be simply filled into the template bean as shown in the lower left part of the next picture.
-The text representation of the template bean Letter_jgt delivers the template text with inserted parameter values ("Smith", "Jenny Jones") and sub template instances (Mr, Ms).
-The text representation of sub template Mr via the toString()-method is "Mr.".
+The text representation of the template bean `Letter_jgt` delivers the template text with inserted parameter values ("Smith", "Jenny Jones") and sub template instances (`Mr`, `Ms`).
+The text representation of sub template Mr via the `toString()`-method is "Mr.".

 ![](http://www.jiowa.de/_Media/folie-08_med.png)

-The output of the toString()-method of template bean Letter_jgt is shown in the lower right of the picture below.
+The output of the `toString()`-method of template bean `Letter_jgt` is shown in the lower right of the picture below.

 ![](http://www.jiowa.de/_Media/folie-09_med.png)

 ##**Quick Introduction:** Java Class Template

-The next example shows a Java class template which uses two additional sub templates: Attribute.jgt & GetterSetter.jgt.
+The next example shows a Java class template which uses two additional sub templates: `Attribute.jgt` & `GetterSetter.jgt`.

 ![](http://www.jiowa.de/_Media/folie-11_med.png)

-The sub template structure identifiers like "foreachAttribute" can be chosen by the template designer totally arbitrarily.
-It does not matter if we write "pourChaqueElement" (french) or "fuerJedesAttribut" (german), or separate the single words with spaces as in "for each attribute".
+The sub template structure identifiers like "`foreachAttribute`" can be chosen by the template designer totally arbitrarily.
+It does not matter if we write "`pourChaqueElement`" (french) or "`fuerJedesAttribut`" (german), or separate the single words with spaces as in "`for each attribute`".
 This identifier is always compiled into the corresponding structure within the template bean with the same name and can be used for the (multiple) insertion of subtemplate instances.

 ![](http://www.jiowa.de/_Media/folie-12_med.png)